-You should continue to use personal hygiene advice: Wash your hands for at least 20 seconds, refrain from shaking other people’s hands, avoid touching your face, cover coughs and sneezes, and stay home when you’re sick.
+You can practice social distancing along with other everyday prevention measures: Wear a face mask, wash your hands for at least 20 seconds, refrain from shaking other people’s hands, avoid touching your face, cover coughs and sneezes, and stay home when you’re sick.
 Here are additional steps you can take.

 - Working or schooling from home whenever possible

 - Avoiding social gatherings in groups of more than 10 people

 Consider isolation and quarantine as part of a spectrum of restricted movement.
 If physical or social distancing is on one end of the spectrum, quarantine is in the middle, and isolation is on the other end.
 All three help to protect the public by preventing exposure to people who have or may have a contagious disease, the CDC says.